Kale Popcorn Recipe, Kale Types & The History Of Kale - The Nibble Webzine Of Food Adventures Kale Popcorn Recipe, Kale Types & The History Of Kale

 THE HISTORY OF KALE

 Kale, also called leaf cabbage, is one of the cultivars of cabbage (Brassica oleracea).
-Kale plants have green or purple leaves, and the central leaves do not form a head.
-Kales are considered to
+Kale plants have green or purple leaves.
+The central leaves do not form a head like cabbage but are loose, like romaine.

 The name is derived from the Northern Middle English cale (compare Scots kail) for various cabbages.
 That word evolved from the Latin word for cabbage, caulis.